bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** Public key (derived from a private key, not a parent key)

+  PaymentDetails
+    The PaymentDetails of the payment protocol which allows the receiver to specify the payment details to the spender.

   Payment protocol
   Payment request
     The deprecated protocol defined in BIP70 (and other BIPs) which lets spenders get signed payment details from receivers.

     **Not to be confused with:** IP-to-IP payment protocol (an insecure, discontinued protocol included in early versions of Bitcoin)

+  PaymentRequests
+    The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails.

+  PKI
+    Public Key Infrastructure; usually meant to indicate the X.509 certificate system used for HTTP Secure (https).

+  Point function
+    The ECDSA function used to create a public key from a private key.

+  Previous block header hash
+    A field in the block header which contains the SHA256(SHA256()) hash of the previous block's header.

   Private key
     The private portion of a keypair which can create signatures that other people can verify using the public key.

     **Not to be confused with:** Public key (data derived from the private key), Parent key (a key used to create child keys, not necessarily a private key)

+  pp amount
+    Part of the Output part of the PaymentDetails part of a payment protocol where receivers can specify the amount of satoshis they want paid to a particular pubkey script.

+  pp expires
+    The expires field of a PaymentDetails where the receiver tells the spender when the PaymentDetails expires.

+  pp memo
+    The memo fields of PaymentDetails, Payment, and PaymentACK which allow spenders and receivers to send each other memos.

+  pp merchant data
+    The merchant_data part of PaymentDetails and Payment which allows the receiver to send arbitrary data to the spender in PaymentDetails and receive it back in Payments.

+  pp PKI data
+    The pki_data field of a PaymentRequest which provides details such as certificates necessary to validate the request.

+  pp pki type
+    The PKI field of a PaymentRequest which tells spenders how to validate this request as being from a specific recipient.

+  pp script
+    The script field of a PaymentDetails where the receiver tells the spender what pubkey scripts to pay.

   Proof of work
   POW